python/devguide/triage/triaging.rst

 Around the clock, new issues are being opened on the :ref:`issue tracker
 <tracker>` and existing issues are being updated.
 Every issue needs to be
 triaged to make sure various things are in proper order.
-Even without special privileges you can help with this process.

 Classifying Reports
 -------------------